add_level() can be used to create more complicated patterns of nesting. For example, when creating lower level data, it is possible to use a different

 Finally, it is possible to define

-Because the functions in fabricatr take data and return data, they are easily slotted into a
+Because the functions in fabricatr take data and return data, they are cross-compatible with a